Cipher Department of the High Command of the Wehrmacht: Liaison with Italy

 A representative from the Servizio Informazioni Militare (SIM), Brigadier General Vittorio Gamba visited OKW/Chi at the beginning of the war, and OKW/Chi was surprised.
 Chi had heard that the Italian bureau had some kind of organisation, but did not realise that the bureau would approach Berlin without an invitation.
 Gamba's two-day visit led to an arrangement to collaborate on French material.
 Fenner visited Gamba in Italy to organise matters, but during the entire stay, Fenner never saw a table of organisation or other information which would give him any insight into the size and workings of the bureau.
 However, Fenner considered them good bargainers and thieves.
 The Servizio Informazioni Militare provided OKW/Chi with a captured Swedish diplomatic codebook, and in return they exchanged their workings on Romanian and Yugoslavian positions.
 The enciphered Yugoslavian system had called for a lot of patient work to solve and it had bothered Chi.
 The Italians also had a Turkish code that Chi was trying hard to break.
 The Servizio Informazioni Militare was also interested in the French Army and diplomatic codes and ciphers and these were exchanged by courier, as these were its weakest points.
 Later OKW/Chi received a solved American code that was used by the Military Attache in Cairo.
 Fenner suspected that they had captured the code book, as OKW/Chi had previously worked on solving the code, but had set it aside as possibly too difficult.
 OKW/Chi was reading all Italian codes and ciphers.

-At the time when Rome was insisted in help with French systems, OKW/Chi considered the codes too weak, and insisted that Italian codes be improved, as the risk of important leaks was too great.
+At the time when Rome was interested in help with French systems, OKW/Chi considered the codes too weak, and insisted that Italian codes be improved, as the risk of important leaks was too great.
 Fenner did not think that the SIM was actually trying to block, merely that it was unable to do anything satisfactory due to lack of competent personnel.
 Also there was not the same honesty as was found with the Hungarian and Finnish agencies.
 Then some of the cryptanalysts in Italy began to complain that Gamba was too old.
 After the Fall of the Fascist regime in Italy when Benito Mussolini was deposed on 24–25 July 1943, the Servizio Informazioni Militare turned to OKW/Chi for help and cooperation.
 Generaloberst Alfred Jodl, however, forbade any further liaison, and from that point on, no agency contact was made or material exchanged.

 Relations with Auswärtiges Amt

 Dr Erich Hüttenhain stated that fierce resistance was met from other departments at any attempt to control the security of all the ciphers and key processes.
 The OKW/Chi was never allowed to know details of the ciphers used by Foreign office.
 Even in mid 1944, when Generalleutnant Albert Praun issued a decree [Ref 5.2], that unified the security of own key processes of all the cipher bureaux within OKW/Chi, Pers Z S ignored the order.
-Kurt Selchow the Director of Pers Z S, was strongly opposed to the idea and preferred to remain independent.
+Kurt Selchow, the Director of Pers Z S, was strongly opposed to the idea and preferred to remain independent.